-All these mind-boggling statistics prove, email marketing is THE ULTIMATE MARKETING PRACTICE.
+All these mind-boggling statistics prove email marketing is THE ULTIMATE MARKETING PRACTICE.
 And it’s not going anywhere soon, on the contrary, it’s on the way to become the showstopper!!!

-AI’s predictive intelligence could just find out the best time when the customer is most likely to open and read the email.
+AI’s predictive intelligence could find the best time when the customer is most likely to open and read the email.
 And the marketing automation could just shoot out the emails as per the customer’s behavior and action.

-So, humans don’t have to intervene much, when technologies combine with email marketing.
+So, humans don’t have to intervene much when technologies combine with email marketing.

 Don’t you think this would take email marketing to the next level?